 What if you could make sure that your people weren’t stretched to the breaking point?
 What if you could assist them so that their lives felt ‘in control’ instead of ‘out’ of it?
 They’d work better, right?
 Absolutely, and numerous studies have shown this to be the case.

 To really affect the well-being of your people, you have to target what’s actually affecting them.
 Like many employers and senior leaders, taking the time to personally deal with this is impossible.
 However, throwing all of your support dollars at very general things like health benefits, or a few random perks – maybe a subsidized gym membership or a trendy perk like onsite massage and yoga – simply doesn’t go deep enough.
 You need a program that addresses what’s really affecting your people.
-You need a program that uncovers where there life is hurting their ability to produce solid results, like the Engage 360 Program.
+You need a program that uncovers where their life is hurting their ability to produce solid results, like the Propel Team program.

 Will You Rise to the Challenge?